Every SEO, webmaster, and digital marketer has a powerful tool at their disposal.

 It tells you where you have gone wrong with your rich snippets coding and provides you with a tool that helps you test live data (see the blue button in the image below).

 (b) Rich Cards

 Rich Cards are a new invention by Google.
 They work like Structured Data (see (a) above in case you haven’t been paying attention) but are visually more appealing.
 Check this image out to learn the difference between rich snippets and rich cards:

 When your content is visually appealing, it may translate to heavy user engagement, thereby increasing your traffic and sales.
 Google currently allows users to deploy rich cards for Recipes and Movies.

-How to leverage Rich Cards for SEO: As in the case with rich snippets, ask your developer to build rich snippets into either recipes or movie information, if you host such information.
-Refer this page for sample code snippets.
+How to leverage Rich Cards for SEO: As in the case with rich snippets, ask your developer to build rich snippets into either recipes or movie information if you host such information.
+Refer to this page for sample code snippets.

 How does the GSC > Search Appearance > Rich Cards section help?